wp-plugins/photo-gallery/readme.txt

 5. Photo Gallery - Edit Global Options
 6. Photo Gallery - Edit Watermark

+== Frequently Asked Questions ==

+= 1.
+How can I add images to the Photo Gallery? =
+The images can be added to Photo Gallery using its standard Media Upload.
+The uploader can be used both for uploading individual images or multiple images (This should done by uploading a .zip archive file)

+= 2.
+What is the difference between galleries and albums? = The galleries are designed to contain images, whereas albums contain either galleries and/or other albums.

+= 3.
+Can I add images using FTP? =
+Unfortunately, there is no such option.
+During the upload the thumbnails of the images are being created, whereas when using FTP the thumbnails do not get generated.
+The image thumbnails are required for most of the views.
+Thus using Media Upload is the only option.

+= 4.
+Can I add multiple galleries/albums for a single page/domain? =
+Yes, you can add as many galleries/albums within a single post or domain as you wish.
+There are no limitations on these options.

+= 5.
+Is it possible to translate Photo Gallery into another language? = It is only possible to translate the front end of the plugin.
+To do so, you should set define('WPLANG','[lang_code]') to the desired language code in wp_config.php file of your website.
+This way the plugin should be translated automatically.
+Please be informed, that you can modify the translations from wp-content/plugins/photo_gallery/languages/ (you will need POEdit http://www.poedit.net/download.php).
+You can find the language codes for the Photo Gallery in Wordpress.org appropriate plugins’ page.

+= 6.
+Is the Photo Gallery responsive? =
+Yes, the Photo Gallery is responsive and displays resized image for the mobile devices and tablets.

+= 7.
+Is it possible to add advertising or watermark over the images with free version?
+Yes, it is possible to add advertising and/or watermark over the images.
+In both cases it can be only a single ad/watermark for all images.

 == Changelog ==

+= 1.2.14 =
+shortcode issue fixed

 = 1.2.13 =
 security issue fixed in filemanager